corda/corda/docs/source/running-signing-service.rst

     :crlDistributionPoint: Certificate revocation list location for the node CA certificate.

+    :crlServerSocketAddress: Address of the socket connection serving the certificate revocation list.

+    :crlUpdatePeriod: Validity time of the issued certificate revocation lists (in milliseconds).

     :authParameters: Authentication configuration for the CSR signing process.

         :mode: Authentication mode.
 Allowed values are: PASSWORD, CARD_READER and KEY_FILE